lan13005/PyAmpTools/docs/intro.md

 ### For VSCode Remote Containter Development

 `vscode` remote development of containers is possible following [this Github solution using ssh](https://github.com/oschulz/container-env) to get it working.
-Install `cenv`, then call `cenv --help` for info to setup environment (which should store the location of the singularity image).
+Install `cenv`, then call `cenv --help` for info to setup environment.

 **NOTE:** This repo does not fully work when running remote container on macOS (arm) system since pypi wheels for jaxlib uses AVX hardware instruction set.